nodejs/nodejs.dev/CONTRIBUTING.md

 * The Pull Request must be approved by at least two members of @nodejs/nodejs.dev, @nodejs/website, or @nodejs/website-redesign
 * Pull Request must remain open for 72 hours without any objections
 * Once the requirements are met and approved, the pull request can be merged and a member of @nodejs/community-committee will add the new member to the [@nodejs/nodejs-dev team](https://github.com/orgs/nodejs/teams/nodejs-dev)
-## Getting Started

-* Fork
-* Clone your fork `git clone git@github.com:<githubid>/nodejs.dev.git`
-* cd into your project
-* Add the following to your remotes by doing `git remote add upstream git@github.com:nodejs/nodejs.dev.git`
-* Create a new branch for your awesome work `git checkout -b branchname`
-* Commit your work
-* Push to your branch `git push -u origin yourbranch`
-* Make a pull request

 ## Storybook